U-C4N/Umap/README.md

 - **🔧 Command Line Interface (CLI):** Create maps directly from your terminal.
 - **💾 Automatic Caching:** Speeds up repeated map generation for the same area.
 - **⚡ Auto Optimization:** Intelligently adjusts map details based on the requested radius.
+- Both features can be disabled via CLI flags `--no-cache` and `--no-optimize`.
 - **🎨 Enhanced Styles:** Includes `minimal`, `blueprint`, and `vintage` styles out-of-the-box.
 - **🔄 Batch Processing:** Generate multiple maps from a list of locations.
 - **🐍 Python API:** Full programmatic control for advanced customization.